 When selecting a multi-DRM solution, the most critical factors to consider (beyond achieving the content protection itself) is to provide the best user experience for the viewers while keeping the cost of the DRM system in check.

 In the case of a multi-screen OTT streaming service, the operator will typically need to contract with one or more providers of digital rights management (DRM) solutions.
-To extend the secure OTT streaming service to as many users and devices as possible, it is usually necessary to commission more than one DRM type since those are typically tied to the client device OS (Android, iOS and Mac, and Windows).
+To extend the secure OTT streaming service to as many users and devices as possible, it is usually necessary to commission several different types of DRM, since those are typically tied to the client device OS (Android, iOS and Mac, and Windows).

 The key investment OTT DRM consideration for the operator is whether to subscribe to a cloud-based multi-DRM service, or install and operate a multi-DRM solution using on-premises hardware and servers.
 In both cases the goal is fulfill content licensing requirements by laying the ground for secure OTT streaming.